Senior Director, Monitoring, Evaluation and Learning

 "Nothing works for every person, in every context.
-I believe it’s possible to work towards a closer understanding of whether, how, and why programs work when we are engaged with the various impacts—positive and negative — of a digital world.
-I work to help practitioners plan and measure services that users want to, and can, use regularly.
-Having open conversations about the impact of digital is one of the most interesting aspects of my job."
+But I believe it’s possible to work towards a closer understanding of whether, how, and why programs, services and products work, when we engage with the multitude of impacts—positive and negative — of a digital world.
+I support clients to craft evidence-based theories of change for their interventions and use a range of methodologies to explore and test the theories to assess impact.
+Having open conversations about the impact of digital is one of the most interesting aspects of my work."

 Email them at: firstname.lastname@example.org